-Plenty of Los Angeles based acts are on the bill, which may serve as ground zero for many up and coming performers to commune, reunite, and potentially collaborate live and direct.
+Plenty of Los Angeles based acts are on the bill, which may serve as ground zero for many up and coming performers to commune, reunite, and potentially collaborate live.
 Sprinkle a dash of international flare and you have the Camp Flog Gnaw lineup.
 Genre-bending and hybrid acts abound!

-So who is I am exciting to see this time around?
+So who I am exciting to see this time around?

 I saw Radiant Children open for Rex Orange County in San Francisco in late 2018 and I’ve likely played the TRYIN‘ EP everyday since.
 I am looking forward to more live grooves come Sunday.
-Like DAISY, Radiant Children sonically seems rooted in jazz and soul while branching out into other genres.
+Like DAISY, Radiant Children is rooted in jazz and soul while branching out into other genres.
 I am interested to hear how they have further refine a pretty tight sound and how they play around with their established hits during a live set.
-I throughly enjoy the TRYIN, so I will definitely be as close to the stage as humanly possible, showing love and reciting every word of “Poke Bowl.”
+I thoroughly enjoyed TRYIN, so I will definitely be as close to the stage as humanly possible, showing love and reciting every word of “Poke Bowl.”

 Needs no introduction or summary honestly.
-Its Thundercat.
+It is Thundercat.
 He is performing.
 It is going to be great.